igorlfs/nvim-dap-view/docs/src/routes/configuration/+page.md

     help = {
         border = nil,
     },
+    render = {
+        -- Optionally a function that takes two `dap.Variable`'s as arguments -- and is forwarded to a `table.sort` when rendering variables in the scopes view sort_variables = nil,
+    },
     -- Controls how to jump when selecting a breakpoint or navigating the stack -- Comma separated list, like the built-in 'switchbuf'.
 See :help 'switchbuf' -- Only a subset of the options is available: newtab, useopen, usetab and uselast